adhegde/ooziewrapper/README.rst

 2. Smooth out promotion between environments using "configuration as code".
 3. Increase speed of development by removing the UI dependency and allowing seemless integration of code changes.

-A common development pattern I observed is as follows:
+A common development pattern I have observed is as follows:

 * Developer writes code in standalone script.
 * Developer tinkers with job submission until it works.